 We are thrilled that Fran has joined us.
 She was working full time at a primary school in East Sussex and comes highly recommended, with a BA (Hons) from Leicester University and a PGCE from Canterbury University.
 Her background is in performing arts – which is such an asset when your role is to teach lessons packed with content, whilst keeping children enthused and on-task.
-Fran has a wonderful, positive approach, eight years of teaching experience and
+Fran has a wonderful, positive approach, over a decade of teaching experience and

-Nick has joined us this year as an experienced tutor and maths expert.
+Nick is an experienced tutor and maths expert.
 We’ve known each other for years as our sons were at school together.
 As a parent he has supported all four of his children in successfully achieving a place at a selective school in Kent.
-Three years ago he switched to tutoring after many years working in the City of London and has delivered in excess of 1,000 hours of lessons since then.
+In 2015 he switched to tutoring after many years working in the City of London and has delivered in excess of 1,000 hours of lessons since then.
 His degree is in Banking and International Finance from City University, and has also completed two maths degree modules with the Open University.
 He is a great asset and we are so pleased to welcome him to our team.

 What makes us so special?

 Easy.
 It’s the mix of these three strengths:

 • We care about our pupils (and their worried parents)

 • Our teachers have bags of charisma

 What do we offer?